Durss/Twitchat/README.md

 # Features
 - [x] Create your own sub/follow/rewards/poll/... alerts with the OBS trigger system that allows to control your OBS sources and filters when an event occurs
-- [x] Display the first message of users seperatly so you don't forget to greet them
+- [x] Display the first message of users seperatly so you don’t forget to greet them
 - [x] Make it easier to follow a conversation between users
 - [x] Remember where you stopped reading the chat by clicking any message
 - [x] Track a user to make sure not to miss her/his messages